microsounds/atelier/readme.md

 See [`~/.comforts`](.comforts) for the full list of essential packages.

-# Environment notes
+# Selected environment notes
 ## Non-standard commands
+Several commands are extended to include impure functionality, such as purposefully mangling config files, and generally affecting state.

-Several commands have been extended into nonpure functions* with the following precedence:
+They have the following precedence:
 1. Interactive shell functions defined in [`~/.bashrc`](.bashrc)
 2. Scripts and symlinks in `~/.local/bin`
 	* Some are shell functions posing as scripts so they'll work in `dmenu` and external scripts.
 3. System executables located in `/usr/bin`

-*_Functions that affects external state, such as changing `$PWD`, exporting environment variables in the current shell, purposefully mangling files, calling other utilities that affect state—anything that cannot be accomplished a stateless read loop in a subshell or abusing pipes._

 ## `cd`
 * The contents of `$OLDPWD` is preserved between sessions.